-After a spectacular week full of company interaction, networking, teamwork & team building, and of course international competition at the highest level, the Award Ceremony was the highlight to top off the Global Final Week 2018.
+After a spectacular week filled with company interaction, networking, teamwork and team building, and of course international competition at the highest level, the Award Ceremony was the highlight of the Global Final Week 2018.
 The Fresh Print from McGill University, Canada convincingly claimed the championship title of this year’s Global Student Challenge.
-This year for the first time the two tracks, The Cool Connection (TCC) and The Fresh Connection (TFC), merged during the Global Final Week forcing all teams to play 3 rounds of both simulations.
-The Canadian team, consisting of fulltime Master students, that won the North- & South America Regional Final in January had an outstanding performance throughout the 3 rounds of The Fresh Connection, claiming 1st spot halfway through the competition.
+This year for the first time the two tracks, The Cool Connection (TCC) and The Fresh Connection (TFC), merged during the Global Final Week driving all teams to play three rounds of both simulations.
+The Canadian team, who won the North- & South America Regional Final in January, had an outstanding performance throughout the three rounds of The Fresh Connection, claiming the 1st spot halfway through the competition.
 The Cool Connection track resulted in a fierce battle but in the end the team from McGill University prevailed and was awarded this year’s crown and €10,000 in cash!

 This year turned out to be a year of many firsts!
 For the first time a Global Village was created on campus at Windesheim to house the 27 teams attending the Global Final.
-The Global Village was extremely successful in creating even more of an opportunity to make friends, socialize, and build an international network.
+The Global Village setup was a decisive element in creating even more of an opportunity to make friends, socialize, and build an international network.